Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Only show widgets when the forum is configured correctly
 * Fixed: Show filtered login-message only when necessary
 * Fixed: Rare PHP-notices
 * Changed: Moved location-selection from widgets to forum-settings
+* Setup improvements
 * Performance improvements and code optimizations
 * The required minimum WordPress version is now 4.6
 = 1.2.5 =